Written by CorpsAfrica/Maroc Volunteer Mr. Lahcen Chanchaf

 Hello Dear Reader,

-The last week of September, everyone is busy in Azzaden valley.
-The same in my site, most of the people are gathering walnuts, “Taqqayin," as it called by the local inhabitants.
-They stay during the whole day in the fields enjoying their work.
+During the last week of September, everyone is busy in Azzaden Valley.
+The same is true on my site, most of the people are gathering walnuts, “Taqqayin,” as the local inhabitants call it.
+They stay the whole day in the fields enjoying their work.
 Nonetheless, it’s a hard job to do when it has to do with walnut picking.
 First, they have to look for workers and not any workers, they need professional ones to climb the trees that sometimes exceed 50 feet in height with tiny branches.
 That’s not all, when you climb the tree you have to take with you a tall rod called “Algim or Assus” between 13 to 17 feet to thump the walnut tree.
-If the trees are near a water spring you have to make sure that there is someone to pay attention not let it go with the flow of water.
-After the worker finishes from one tree, he orders his fellows to collect what has fallen into medium bags, then he moves to another tree and so on.
+If the trees are near a water spring you have to make sure that there is someone to pay attention to not let it go with the flow of water.
+After the worker finishes from one tree, he orders his fellows to collect what has fallen into medium bags, then he moves to another tree, and so on.
 It’s a tough job to do especially when you work without insurance.
 Perhaps, that’s why they receive a good daily service allowance.

-During the season, small temporary businesses get flourished.
+During the season, small temporary businesses flourished.
 Yet, it’s a trade without money.
-Back to the old days, when people had no money, they have to live by quid pro quo.
+Back in the old days, when people had no money, they had to live by quid pro quo.
 In other words, giving something to receive something equivalent in return.
-It’s exactly the same in Azzaden valley in these days.
+It’s the same in Azzaden Valley in these days.
 Explicitly, when the local people want to buy something, they don’t pay money.
 They choose what they want to buy and exchange its value with walnuts.
-For instance, the kids bring some walnut from their home and bargain with it in exchange for some candies and biscuits (10 pieces of walnut= 2 candies and 1 biscuit).
+For instance, the kids bring some walnuts from their home and bargain with them in exchange for some candies and biscuits (10 pieces of walnuts 2 candies, and 1 biscuit).
 On the other hand, the women take some clothes and bargain their value with walnuts and so on.
-It seems a win-win situation, but absolutely it's not.
-The most benefited one here is, not the kids who enjoy licking the candies, nor the women who adore shopping, it is the merchant who unquestionably will… might you finish the phrase please and thank you for your precious time 🙏.
+It seems a win-win situation, but it’s not.
+The most beneficial one here is, not the kids who enjoy licking the candies, nor the women who adore shopping, it is the merchant who unquestionably will… might you finish the phrase please and thank you for your precious time 🙏.